-Eva Marie & Maryse Mizanin Sizzle In ‘Baywatch’-Themed Bathing Suits & Sunglasses In Throwback Beach Snap
+Eva Marie & Maryse Mizanin Sizzle In 'Baywatch'-Themed Bathing Suits & Sunglasses In Throwback Beach Snap

 In the photo, Marie, who had bright red hair at the time, stood forward and straight with her arm wrapped around her blond friend.
 Maryse, meanwhile, stood side-on and brushed her left hand through her golden locks.
 Her swimming attire also exposed an ample amount of sideboob.

-The image has received plenty of likes from the duo’s fans and admirers as well.
+The image has received plenty of likes from the duo's fans and admirers as well.
 Over 42,000 people have hit the like button since the snap was uploaded to the image-sharing platform.
-Some of their more vocal supporters also flocked to the comments section and bestowed them with compliments and positive sentiments.

-“Looking hot, mamas,” wrote one Instagram user, who added a love heart emoji for extra emphasis.
+Some of their more vocal supporters also flocked to the comments section and bestowed them with compliments and positive sentiments."Looking hot, mamas," wrote one Instagram user, who added a love heart emoji for extra emphasis.

 "One Word in this: PERFECTION," wrote a second Instagrammer.